GitMyCode/d2r-chicken-bot/README.md

 This is a simple script that keep you alive by quiting the game before you die.
 It look at your life and check if it passed a threshold (default is 35% life).
 When it does it save&quit.

 This is not intented for online usage!
+Also i do advise testing it on a softcore character before using it on a hardcore 😁

 **[Download](https://github.com/GitMyCode/d2r-chicken-bot/releases)**